alexs2112/MonoRogue/Roadmap.md

  * Add ways for vaults to specify tiles to force extra enemies and items to spawn.
 Can add tiles to prevent enemies and items from spawning.
    * Currently it is technically possible that the exit spawns in an impossible to reach location
+   * A hack is just making a wall tile that looks like a floor tile, to block movement and things spawning in (but the player should never be able to move here anyway)

  * Interface bugs
    * Text in the creature screen can overlap on small screen sizes, 3 lines of description and critical/parry chance will overlap.